obouaziz/test/README.md

 # test

-Implementation of corrected two sample tests.
-A corrected version of the Pearson and Kendall correlation tests, the Mann-Whitney (Wilcoxon) rank sum test, the Mann-Whitney (Wilcoxon) signed rank test and the Fisher variance test are implemented.
+Implementation of corrected two sample tests: corrections for the Pearson and Kendall correlation tests, the Mann-Whitney (Wilcoxon) rank sum test, the Mann-Whitney (Wilcoxon) signed rank test and the Fisher variance test.
  The package also proposes a test for the median.
-All these corrected tests are asymptotically calibrated meaning that the probability of rejection under the null hypothesis is asymptotically equal to 5%.
+All these tests are asymptotically calibrated meaning that the probability of rejection under the null hypothesis is asymptotically equal to 5%.

 For the moment the package only contains the function: